The Certificate, even if recorded on a professional register, is never enough

 - Knowledge of specific management system standards/normative documents

-- Knowledge of certification body’s processes
+- Knowledge of the certification body’s processes

-- Knowledge of client’s business sector
+- Knowledge of the client’s business sector

 For Lead Auditors, in addition to the four Knowledge and Skillsets, the following are also required: